ikrozhkov/opsfleet/02_Research/README.md

 - [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets).
 This one encrypts the whole file in comparison with SOPS but provides native kubernetes controller for secret decryption.
 - [git-crypt](https://github.com/AGWA/git-crypt).
 Seems that this tool supports only GPG for encryption.
 Also this tool encrypts whole files in specified paths of repository.

+___

+## Secrets in AWS Secret Manager

+If the requirement is to store secrets in AWS Secret Manager and mount then to the EKS cluster's PODs I would suggest to use [Secrets Store CSI Driver](https://secrets-store-csi-driver.sigs.k8s.io/) and [AWS provider](https://github.com/aws/secrets-store-csi-driver-provider-aws) for it.

+As prerequisite we'll need an IAM policy with permissions to retrieve a secret from the Secrets Manager and Service Account associated with that IAM policy.
+In the namespace where is the POD with mounted secret located we should also create `SecretProviderClass` Object.

+The detailed instructions described on [AWS documentation page](https://docs.aws.amazon.com/secretsmanager/latest/userguide/integrating_csi_driver.html)

+## Secrets in Hashicorp Vault

+Similar to AWS Secret Manager approach we could use [Secrets Store CSI Driver](https://secrets-store-csi-driver.sigs.k8s.io/) and [Vault provider](https://github.com/hashicorp/vault-csi-provider)

+The flow will be pretty similar but `SecretProviderClass` Object will be configured slightly different.
+The official guide is located [here](https://developer.hashicorp.com/vault/docs/platform/k8s/csi)

+Alternatively we can use [Vault Agent](https://developer.hashicorp.com/vault/docs/platform/k8s/injector) sidecar containers that render Vault secrets to a shared memory volume.
+But this approach is vendor-specific opposed to `Secrets Store CSI Driver`.